 Croatia has quickly secured a place on all Euro-trip itineraries.
 Every year, thousands of sun-seeking travellers are delivered to the country by the boatful.

-However, as the Balkan gem gains popularity the locals are growing increasingly frustrated by tourists.
-Here are some tips on how you can be respectful and reduce your impact when visiting:
+However, as the Balkan gem gains popularity, the locals are growing increasingly frustrated by tourists.

 1. Enjoy the local cuisine

 Eating local produce and drinking locally brewed beer is carbon friendly, so why not treat your taste buds to the delicious fare the country has to offer?
 It’s no surprise that coastal Croatia serves up a variety of tasty seafood, so satisfy your stomach by trying the fresh fish, mussels, oysters, prawns… the list goes on!
 Don’t worry if you’re not into produce of the aquatic sort, there are still plenty of delicious dishes to indulge in.

 Supporting local businesses will not only help your carbon footprint, it’ll also ensure your tourist dollars are going to those who will benefit from them the most – earning you twice as many responsible traveller points.